devanshkansagra/FindPG/README.md

 # FindPG : Find Your Perfect Hostel or PG Nearby!
 A modern platform that helps students and working professionals quickly discover nearby hostels and PG accommodations.
 Users can search, filter, and compare PGs based on location, price, and amenities.
-Built with React and styled with Tailwind CSS for a responsive and elegant UI.

 ## 📜 Features